-This manual is intended for physicians and other health care professionals who treat patients that have an implanted pacemaker or cardiac resynchronization therapy pacemaker (CRT-P).

-To view this manual online, to download it, or to see the latest list of device models to which this manual pertains, refer to the Medtronic Manual Library (http://manuals.Medtronic.com).
+This manual is intended for physicians and other health care professionals who treat patients who have an implanted Medtronic cardiac defibrillator (ICD).
+To view this manual online, to download it, or to see the latest list of device models to which this manual pertains, refer to the Medtronic Manual Library at www.medtronic.com/manuals.

-Section 1.2 of this document is useful to health care professionals who perform medical procedures on patients with Medtronic implanted cardiac device systems and who consult with the patients' cardiologists.
-Section 1.2 provides warnings, precautions, and guidance related to medical therapies and diagnostic procedures that may cause serious injury to a patient, interfere with a Medtronic implanted cardiac device system, or permanently damage the system.
+Section 1.2 of this document is useful to health care professionals who perform medical procedures on patients with Medtronic cardiac pacing systems and who consult with the patients' cardiologists.
+This section provides warnings, precautions, and guidance related to medical therapies and diagnostic procedures that may cause serious injury to a patient, interfere with the system, or permanently damage the system.
 Some common medical procedures that pose no risk are also listed.

-Section 1.3 of this document provides precautions and other information related to electromagnetic interference (EMI) that is helpful to patients in their daily living.
-Health care professionals can review the information with their patients and use it as a reference for post-implant appointments.
+Section 1.3 provides precautions and other information related to electromagnetic interference (EMI) that is helpful to patients in their daily living.
+Health care professionals can review the information with their patients and use it as a reference for post-implant consultations.

-For guidance on medical procedures or potential EMI scenarios that are not addressed in this manual, contact the following:
+For additional guidance on medical procedures or potential EMI scenarios you are concerned about that are not addressed in this manual, customers can contact the following resources:

-- Customers in the United States can contact Medtronic Technical Services at +1 800 505 4636.
-You may also submit questions to tshelp@Medtronic.com or to your Medtronic representative. - Customers outside of the United States can contact a Medtronic representative.
+- Customers in the United States can contact Medtronic Technical Services at +1 800 723 4636.
+You may also submit questions to tshelp@Medtronic.com or your Medtronic representative. - Customers outside of the United States can contact a Medtronic representative.